perl-mortgage/perl_recruit/index.md

     lender, combined with quick turnarounds, personalized service and unmatched integrity that has won us the loyalty of customers who return to us time and again for their financing needs.</p>"
-  right_side: "#### When it comes to both our borrowers and our employees, we are
+  right_side: "<h4>When it comes to both our borrowers and our employees, we are at
-    at the forefront of innovation.
-We are curious and driven to exceed our borrowers’ expectations."
+    the forefront of innovation.
+We are curious and driven to exceed our borrowers’ expectations.</h4>"
   locations: 39
   employees: 400+
   states: 35
   link: 'true'
   link_title: See more about PERL
-  link_url: /about.html
+  link_url: "/about.html"

 ---